Chinyere Ukaga

 Chinyere Ukaga (née Dallah; was born October 8, 1966) is a professor of public health parasitology in the department of Animal and Environmental Biology, Imo State University, Owerri.

 Education

-Ukaga completed her O'level at Federal Government Girls Secondary school, Onitsha (1978 - 1983) before proceeding to University of Nigeria, Nsukka where she attained a bachelor's degree in Zoology (1983 - 1987), a master's degree in Medical Parasitology (1987 - 1989) and a doctorate degree in the same field (1999).
-Her Ph.D. program which was supported by a grant from the Tropical Diseases Research (TDR)/ World Health Organization (WHO).
-Ukaga won the University of Nigeria Nsukka Vice chancellor Chancellor's post graduate prize and Faculty post graduate prize as the best graduating Ph.D. student for the 1998–1999 academic session.
+Ukaga completed her O'level at Federal Government Girls Secondary school, Onitsha (1978–1983) before proceeding to University of Nigeria, Nsukka where she attained a bachelor's degree in zoology (1983–1987), a master's degree in medical parasitology (1987–1989) and a doctoral degree in the same field (1999).
+Her PhD program which was supported by a grant from the Tropical Diseases Research (TDR)/ World Health Organization (WHO).
+Ukaga won the University of Nigeria Nsukka Vice chancellor Chancellor's post graduate prize and Faculty post graduate prize as the best graduating PhD student for the 1998–1999 academic session.